supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2021-12-09-Reframe-the-job-hunt.md

     **DO NOT: Take rejection personally**

 That's it.
 Those are the three steps.
 Make sure to avoid the **DO NOT**'s, those can be tricky.
 But honesly, there is no other way to successfully (legally?) seek employment.
-It's time to unpack them some more.
+It's time to unpack these steps a little.

 1.  **DO: Decide which job/s you want**